FAQ’s

 2. It may help you assess your performance for future interviews.

-When is the best time to start this programme?
+When is the best time to start working with you?

 Two conditions need to be in place to get the most from this programme.
 Time and Energy.
-If you have both you are good to go!
+If you have both you’re good to go!

-Time is a most precious resource, so if you are busy with other commitments, it might be a good idea to wait until you have more time.
+Time is a most precious resource, so if you’re busy with other commitments, it might be a good idea to wait until you have more time.

-I’ve been through a personal setback – is this programme right for me?
+I’ve been through a personal setback – is career coaching right for me?

 Personal setbacks can often cause us to reassess our choices and re-evaluate our priorities.
-However, you will need emotional and cognitive energy to engage in this programme.
+However, you will need emotional and cognitive energy to engage in our work.
 If you’ve recently been through an illness or bereavement, I suggest taking some time to recover first.

-Most of my career has been outside Ireland, will this programme suit me?
+Most of my career has been outside Ireland, how can I translate my experience for the Irish market?

-I recently arrived in Ireland – is now a good time to start a programme like this?
+I recently arrived in Ireland – is now a good time for career coaching?

 Yes, it is.
-For good reason, I want to gain some momentum with you and help to consolidate your plans in an intense way.
+I will adapt the programme to your specific needs and goals.
 Contact me to organise a free call.
 After 15 minutes you’ll know if this is right for you.